evaera/Rocs/docs/index.html.md

 ```

 Sets a field on the base scope within component.
 If you want to set a field to `nil`, you must use `Rocs.None` instead of `nil`.

+### dispatch
+`component:dispatch(eventName: string, ...params) -> void`

+Dispatch an event on this component.
+Invokes the callback of any listeners which are registered for this event name.

+If there is a method on this component sharing the same name as `eventName`, it is also invoked.

+### listen
+`component:listen(eventName: string, listener: callback) -> listener`

+Adds a listener for this specific event name.
+Works for custom events which are fired with `dispatch`, and built-ins such as `onAdded` and `onUpdated`.

+Returns the passed listener.

+### removeListener
+`component:removeListener(eventName: string, listener: callback) -> void`

+Removes a previously registered listener from this component.
+Send the same function that you registered previously as `listener` to unregister it.

 ### data
 `data: any`